Update, August 2016: I added Assistant.to, a slick Chrome plugin that works only with personal and corporate Gmail and

 Instead of the constant back-and-forth emails trying to lock down a time that works for all those involved in a meeting, public calendar services allow one or more attendees to draw in the times they are available, and everyone receives a confirmation when a time is identified that all can attend.
 No more “how does Tuesday at 1pm work for you?” volleys.

 Never one to leave FPPad readers out in the cold, here are some free and low-cost alternatives to Tungle worth investigating.
 I’m not making any one specific recommendation now, but will soon have to switch my own public calendar over to one of these services (now sorted with the most recently modified first).

-- Doodle (this is the service I still use as of March 2014, but they’re going to charge $39/year for online calendar connections.
+- Doodle (this is the service I used up to March 2015, but they’re going to charge $39/year for online calendar connections.
 Be sure to watch my interview with Doodle founder Myke Naef)